Zelfior/reactflow_component/docs/index.md

 ```

-The result node input node is defined by the code below.
-Note: The result node input node?
-Should this be: The result node is ... etc.?
+The result node is defined by the code below.

 -   The inputs sum is displayed in a  ``pn.pane.Markdown`` object that is created and stored as a class attribute.
 -   The node has one input port, which we decide to locate on the node left to be consistent with the float input node.